-The members of the committee: Reggie Thomas (professor and head of jazz studies), Rodrigo Villanueva (professor of jazz studies), Mary Lynn Doherty (assistant director of the School of Music, associate professor and coordinator of music education), Bobby Broom (assistant professor), Eric Johnson (professor and coordinator of choral activities), Geof Bradfield (professor of jazz saxophone and jazz studies) and Andrew Glendening (director of the School of Music and professor of music) sought to create a statement that promised actions they would commit to take.
+The members of the committee: Reggie Thomas (professor and head of jazz studies), Rodrigo Villanueva (professor of jazz studies), Mary Lynn Doherty (assistant director of the School of Music, associate professor and coordinator of music education), Bobby Broom (assistant professor of jazz guitar and jazz studies), Eric Johnson (professor and coordinator of choral activities), Geof Bradfield (professor of jazz saxophone and jazz studies) Gregory Beyer (professor of music and director of percussion studies)and Andrew Glendening (director of the School of Music and professor of music) sought to create a statement that promised actions they would commit to take.

 “The intent,” Thomas said.
 “Was not to release an obligatory response filled with empty gestures, but a statement of real support and accountability.
 We wanted to express our desire to be purposefully anti-racist and create measures to hold ourselves accountable.
 Our statement is meant to be a framework for those in our community to create meaningful change when needed to our teaching, curating and recruiting.”

 Glendening said the working group functioned as a “think tank” and he envisions that they will continue to work as a steering committee to develop a web page to report out on the progress of their intended actions.

 The eight members of the committee were among those who had previously participated in a Diversity+Equity (CODE) workshop, and Villanueva said their discussions from the very beginning revealed the group was determined to develop a statement that would boldly defend the Black Lives Matter movement and make a commitment to seek real change.